saishdesai23/Prediction-of-Disaster-tweets-using-Natural-Language-Processing/README.md

 # NLP-to-predict-disaster-tweets
-Created a model predicting which Tweets are about real disasters and which ones are not.
-Implemented by cleaning the tweet text using regex and nltk python package.
-Implemented techniques such as lemmatization and stemming to extract root words from the text.
-Performed PoS tagging using python spaCy package and vectorized the text data using Bag of Words (Count vectorizer) and TF-IDF vecotrizer.
-Modeled the clean text data using Multinomial Naive Bayes Algorithm and calculated the accuracy score for the model
+• Implemented a text classifier for categorization of tweets as being associated with any real disaster or not.
+• Extracted insightful text data from a tweet data set using data wrangling techniques such as tokenization, lemmatization and stemming from the python nltk package
+• Performed Part of speech (POS) tagging and Named-entity recognition (NER) on tokenized text to filter words relevant to the classification scenario using the python spaCy package.
+• Vectorized the processed text data using CountVectorizer (Bag of Words) and TfidfVectorizer (TF-IDF) tool from the sklearn library and trained the data using MultinomialNB (Naive Bayes classifier).